deepakhj/cadent/README.md

 But if it is a "cadent->cadent" transfer there are much better/faster mechanisms to get data across a wire then convertering things back to strings and starting the entire process over again.

+6. "Other then a text socket" input API.
+Currently there's no inputs that are, say, based on a kafka topic, or http post w/ JSON data.
+And no not-a-text-line protocal (MSGpack/Protobuf/blaa).
+Should not be hard to create, just needs to be.

-6. "shutdown" currently pretty clunky and can lead to some not-so-nice fail modes
+7. "shutdown" currently pretty clunky and can lead to some crash fail modes (i.e. writing to a closed channel sort of stuff as the pipline can sometimes be difficult to fully "shutdown-in-order" due to the inital design.

+8. Lastly, writer/reader tests.
+Mocking all the DBs needed in the mix currently is no easy feet (that's an entire code base in itself)
+Many of the sub components have a decent test-suit just not the full "writer/reader" mechanisms.

 ## Accumulators